Dr Paul Sweetman

 Expertise and Public Engagement

-Paul is a founder member and co-convenor (with David Gauntlett) of the BSA Visual Sociology Study Group, and co-editor (with Caroline Knowles) of Picturing the Social Landscape (Routledge 2004).
-He has been a member of the Editorial Advisory Board of Visual Studies, the Journal of the International Visual Studies Association, since 2008, and was a member of the Editorial Board of Sociology, flagship journal of the British Sociological Association, between 2003 and 2005.
+Paul is a member of the Editorial Boards of Visual Studies, journal of the International Visual Studies Association, and Cogent Arts and Humanities.
+He was also a member of the Editorial Board of Sociology between 2003 and 2005.